August 31, 2020

 Understanding where you are in your digital transformation process is the starting point of the journey.
 From there, we can help you deliver the best user experience in the era of digital transformation in banking and finance.

 We can build tailored solutions for customer onboarding that balance ease of use with the highest levels of security and compliance.
-Our omnichannel software solutions help you in the implementation of trust services – video-based customer identification process, biometric authentication with facial recognition technology, electronic signature – that are fully compliant with AML5 regulation and data protection, to reduce costs while improving the user experience.
+Our omnichannel software solutions help you in the implementation of trust services – video-based customer identification process, biometric authentication with facial recognition technology, electronic signature – that are fully compliant with AML regulation and data protection, to reduce costs while improving the user experience.

 Resources: